-Great care has been taken during the process in order to make these exercises more accesible and suitable for people of all ages and all level of physical fitness.
-These exercises were designed to offer excellent physical and mental health benefits and help combat conditions such as Arthritis, Osteoporosis, Hgh Blood Pressure, Heart Problems, Stress and depression etc.
+Great care has been taken during the process, research and surveys have been done to ensure these new exercises are effective and beneficial to the physical and mental wellbeing of practitioners in order to make these exercises more accessible and suitable for people of all ages and all levels of physical fitness.
+These exercises were designed to offer excellent physical and mental health benefits and help combat conditions such as Arthritis, Osteoporosis, Hgh Blood Pressure, Heart Problems, Stress, and depression, etc.

 The earliest description of Yi Jin Jing exercises can be found on a 2000 years old brocade painting named 'Illustration of Qi Circulation' (Dao Yin), which was unearthed in the 1970s from an ancient tomb in Changsha, Hunan, China.
 From 526 AD on, monks of the Shaolin Monastery played an important role in the evolution of the Yi Jin Jing exercises.
 The earliest account of the modern 12-movement exercises is included in the Illustrations of Internal Exercise compiled by Pan Wei in 1858 in the Qing Dynasty.

 Yi Jin Jing movements require a full range of stretching, bending, flexing and twisting in multi-directional and wide-ranging motions of the bones and related joints.
-As the bones are flexed, the muscle groups, tendons and ligaments are also stretched.
-This improves the blood circulation, nutrition supersession in the soft tissues of the motion-related areas, increases the flexibility and pliability of such soft tissues as muscles, tendons, ligaments and enhances the mobility of the bones, joints and muscles.
+As the bones are flexed, the muscle groups, tendons, and ligaments are also stretched.
+This improves the blood circulation, nutrition supersession in the soft tissues of the motion-related areas, increases the flexibility and pliability of such soft tissues like muscles, tendons, ligaments and enhances the mobility of the bones, joints, and muscles.

 The exercises are centered on the twisting, flexing, and stretching of the spine, with the waist as the axis and are conducted at a slow and even pace.
 Such movements help to stimulate spinal and nerve cords to make them function more effectively, together with the exercise of limbs and internal organs.
 Strength, when required, is applied in a gradual manner and the muscles should be relaxed to combine strength with tenderness.